cgrubb/inject-script/README.md

 The Javascript generator is worker/js_generator.py.
 The generator listens for messages that direct the component to be generated and the client key to send the updated component to.

+The driver for this example is just a simple command-prompt script that allows manual entry of messages.
+Basically the messages follow this format:

+{"type":message_type, "key":client_key, "param1":first_parameter, "param2":second_parameter}